sbgadhwala/ST558_Project3/README.md

 This repository is final submission for ST558 Project 3 by Shyam Gadhwala & Kamlesh Pandey.
 In this project we are predicting the number of shares for an article published in [Mashable](https://mashable.com/) website.

 For this project, we have utilized R programming language and its several libraries for data analysis, visualization, and predictive modeling.
-R libraries used in the analysis is listed below
+R libraries used in the project are listed below:

 ```{r}
 library(dplyr)